 If you are a CSP interested in pursuing CSA STAR Level 2, consider reading the CSA’s official Code of Practice to gain a better understanding of the steps required to earn a certification or attestation.

-What are the Benefits of CSA STAR Certification?
+What are the benefits of certification?

 Described as “the world’s largest and most consequential cloud provider security program,” CSA STAR allows CSPs to show that they take information security very seriously and are willing to take comprehensive measures to reduce the risk of a data breach.
 At its core, a CSA STAR certification or attestation (Level 2) demonstrates that companies needing to host their data within a cloud computing environment can do so knowing that it is protected using a world-class security framework specifically designed for cloud computing.
-CSA STAR also:
+The certification also:

 - Reduces security risk for everyone involved with a CSP: the business, its customers, and other data owners.